Hi friends! Today I’m going to share a big list of self-improvement tips with you.

 - DIY cleaning solution to clean your house.
 They are natural, easy to make and effective.

-- Buy in bulk can save you big bucks.
-You will know which item should buy in bulk when you check the cost per unit and compare prices.
+- Buying in bulk can save you big bucks.
+You will know which item you should buy in bulk when you check the cost per unit and compare prices.

 - Eliminate paper clutter.
 Set up a filing system for papers you need to keep.
-Try to digitize everything and switch to the Cloud file storage system like Google Drive, Dropbox, etc.
+Try to digitize everything and switch to a cloud file storage system like Google Drive, Dropbox, etc.

 - Create a budget and stick to it.
 Always keep track of how much and what you spend on.

 - Establish an emergency fund as a top priority.
 Unanticipated stuff may happen.
-The money set aside for emergency provides financial security to you and your family.
+The money set aside for emergencies provides financial security to you and your family.